JonasBaeumer/Learning/README.md

 # LeedCode
-Each class is a solution to a problem state on LeedCode.
+Each class is a solution to a problem stated on LeedCode.